Stacy067/Econometrics-for-Undergraduate/README.md

-# STATA
+## Econometrics for Undergraduate
-STATA codes for panel
+> R codes for Enconometrics for Undergraduate in SNU